 In an attempt to keep those we love happy, to stay safe, to keep ourselves from getting in trouble, to be loved, to be accepted, to be cared for, we begin to close off parts of what makes us unique.

-We feel unworthy of being loved.
-We feel as if we don’t fit in
+We feel unworthy of being loved and still don’t feel as if we fit in.

 We have created a life that we are head over heels in love with.
 We realize that we are finally at home within our own skin.
 Our daily lives consist of work that fulfills us and relationships that make our souls sing.